simonwjackson/elevate/packages/moonbeam/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](https://moonbeam.ing/support/contributing/) for more information.
+Please see the [Contributing Guide](https://moonbeam.ing/support/contributing/) for more information.

 ## License